ThomasCaud/color-time/README.md

 # color-time

-In association with a sports trainer. :-)
+In association with a pro sports trainer. :-) This repository is public only in order to create Github Page for free.
+The code is dirty.